Northeastern Wins $10 Million NSF Grant to Boost People of Color and Women in Engineering Nationally

 “Northeastern has more than 2,000 industry co-op partners for engineering students,” notes Richard Harris, assistant dean for Academic Scholarship, Mentoring, and Outreach and director of NU Program in Multicultural Engineering.
 “We have been working intensely on engineering diversity for 30 years.
 The university’s first Rhodes Scholar was a Black, female engineer.”

 Harris also notes that the three pillars of research at Northeastern are health, security, and sustainability—all are top national priorities and all require innovative engineers.

-In addition, the four leaders of the Alliance—Reid, Silevitch, Harris, Duggan, and Karen Horting of the Society of Women Engineers—each have decades of experience working to increase engineering diversity at all levels of the pipeline from the K-12 to the PhD level.
+In addition, the four leaders of the Alliance—Reid, Silevitch, Harris, and Duggan—each have decades of experience working to increase engineering diversity at all levels of the pipeline from the K-12 to the PhD level.